chuckstack/chuckstack.github.io/src-ls/stack-local.md

 ## Benefit Entity

-Legal organization owned by someone in your community for the benefit of your community.
+A benefit entity is a legal organization owned by someone in your community for the benefit of your community.
 We purposefully use the word 'benefit' as a general term.
 The actual types of legal entities vary around the world.
 For example, you may choose a:

 - not-for-profit
 - for-profit benefit corporation